-- Reserves the right to manage vending/fulfillment in-venue - Will email a vending agreement and settlement sheet to the vending contact and tournament manager prior to championship - Will ship and manage shipment of programs to arrive no later than the day prior to the start of the event, unless otherwise communicated by IMG College - Within one week post-championship, will provide the host with instructions for returning or destroying the remaining programs (if applicable). - Will pay sales tax to the proper taxing authority donors, fans or corporate partners, they may purchase a bulk amount of programs (minimum of 25) from IMG College.
-Please make IMG aware of this interest by noon EST on the Monday prior to the championship.
+- Reserves the right to manage vending/fulfillment in-venue. - Will email a vending agreement and settlement sheet to the vending contact and tournament manager prior to championship. - Will ship and manage shipment of programs to arrive no later than the day prior to the start of the event, unless otherwise communicated by LEARFIELD. - Within one week post-championship, will provide the host with instructions for returning or destroying the remaining programs (if applicable). - Will pay sales tax to the proper taxing authority.